SNAPlabgroup/ANLffr/doc/source/index.rst

 particularly the subcortical kind commonly known as frequency-following responses (FFRs).
 In particular, the package provides code for multitaper-analysis of spectra and phase locking along with complex-principal component analysis of phase-locking for multichannel FFRs.
 Support for "bootstrapping" any of the included functions is also available.
+The code repository lives on `github <http://github.com/haribharadwaj/ANLffr>`_.
+See the `Introduction <intro.html>`_ page for instruction to obtain your copy.